History of sport: The British Empire and post-colonial sports

-The influence of British sports and their codified rules began to spread across the world in the late 19th and early 20th centuries, particularly association football.
+The influence of British sports and their codified rules began to spread across the world in the late 19th and early 20th centuries.
 A number of major teams elsewhere in the world still show these British origins in their names, such as A.C.
 Milan in Italy, Grêmio Foot-Ball Porto Alegrense in Brazil, and Athletic Bilbao in Spain.
-Cricket became popular in several of the nations of the then British Empire, such as Australia, South Africa, India and Pakistan, and remain popular in and beyond today's Commonwealth of Nations.
+Cricket became popular in several of the nations of the then British Empire, such as Australia, South Africa, and South Asian nations such as India, Sri Lanka and Pakistan (see also: Sport in British India).
+Today, 90% of the sport's fans are in the subcontinent, with the game remaining popular in and beyond today's Commonwealth of Nations.
 The revival of the Olympic Games by Baron Pierre de Coubertin was also heavily influenced by the amateur ethos of the English public schools.
 The British played a major role in defining amateurism, professionalism, the tournament system and the concept of fair play.
 Some sports developed in England, spread to other countries and then lost its popularity in England while remaining actively played in other countries, a notable example being bandy which remains popular in Finland, Kazakhstan, Norway, Russia, and Sweden.

 European morals and views on empires were embedded in the structure of sports.
-Ideas of "social discipline" and "loyalty" were key factors in European empire ettiequte, which eventually transferred into sports ettiequte.
+Ideas of "social discipline" and "loyalty" were key factors in European empire etiquette, which eventually transferred into sports etiquette.
 Also ideas of "patient and methodical training", were enforced to make soldiers stronger, and athletes better.
 Diffusion helped with the process of connecting these two concepts and has helped shaped the values of sports as we know it today.
 Sports like baseball, football (soccer), and cricket all came from European influence, and all share the same values based on European empires.
+In the case of the British Empire, the victory of the colonies in sports helped in transitioning out of empire.